 Humiliation.
 That seems to be a constant theme of my life.
-Things like going to school with a horrendous haircut and tripping over a jump rope in front of my entire gym class make me believe that humiliation and I are like scorned ex-lovers, except we never got along to begin with.
-Nothing echoes this idea more than my time at the Farrington Elementary School Geography Bee.
+Things like going to school with a horrendous haircut and tripping over a jump rope in front of my entire gym class make me believe that humiliation will hound me like a scorned ex-lover, except that I never loved it to begin with.
+Nothing echoes this idea more than my school’s geography bee.

 I was in fifth grade, and the school was taking part in a nationwide geography bee (kind of like a spelling bee, except with, you know, geography).
-My school didn’t even have a geography class.
-I was one of the six finalists at my school, and two of us would advance to the city wide bee, then the statewide, and then the national.
+I was one of six finalists at my school; two of us would advance to the citywide bee, then the statewide, and then the national.
 The only reason I had made it this far was because I knew that Montreal was in Canada.
-Again, my school didn’t have a geography class, so my school’s standards of a geography whiz were pretty low.
+My school didn’t have a geography class, so the standards for a geography whiz were pretty low.

-After the one and a half hour long nightmare ended, I walked to the car with my dad, tail between my legs.
-“I’m so proud of how smart you are!”, he assured me.
+When the hour-and-a-half-long nightmare finally ended, I walked defeatedly to the car with my dad.
+“I’m so proud of how smart you are,” he assured me.

-“Oh … uh … thanks”, I would reply, appreciating the gesture but not agreeing with the sentiment.
-I looked like an idiot.
-Sure, a few other participants got all of the questions wrong as well, and the winners had only won because they got a few right, but I still felt like the dumbest kid in school.
+“Oh … uh … thanks,” I replied, appreciating the gesture but not agreeing with the sentiment.
+I had looked like an idiot.
+Sure, a few other participants got all of the questions wrong too, but I still felt like the dumbest kid in school.
 It’s not that I cared about winning, or even thought that I had the slightest chance of winning, for that matter.
-The problem was the fact that I didn’t even get one moment, not even one second, to take pride in myself.
-In front of the entire school I made a mockery of myself.
-And after the weekend was over, I would have to go back to school, and would surely be ridiculed for my failures.
+The problem was that I didn’t even get one moment, not even one second, to take pride in myself.
+In front of the entire school, I made a mockery of myself.
+And after the weekend was over, I would have to go back to school and surely be ridiculed for my failure.